Hector Guimard: Obscurity and rediscovery

 The re-evaluation and rehabilitation of Guimard's reputation began in the late 1960s.
 Portions of the Castel Beranger were declared of historic and artistic value in July 1965, and the entire building was protected in 1989.
-His reputation was given a major boost in 1970, when the Museum of Modern Art in New York hosted a large exhibition of his work, including drawings he had donated himself and one of his Metro Station edicules.
-Other museums followed.
-The thirty cases of models in the cellars of the National Museum of Antiquities in Saint-Germaine-en-Laye were rediscovered and some were put on display.
+His reputation was given a major boost in 1970, when the Museum of Modern Art in New York hosted a large exhibition of his work, including drawings he had donated himself and one of his Métro Station edicules; other museums followed.
+The 30 cases of models in the cellars of the National Museum of Antiquities in Saint-Germaine-en-Laye were rediscovered and some were put on display.

-In 1978 all of Guimard's surviving Metro entrances (Eighty-eight of the original one hundred sixty-seven put in place) were declared of historic value.
+In 1978, all of Guimard's surviving Métro entrances (88 of the original 177 put in place) were declared of historic value.
 The city donated a few originals, and several copies, to Chicago and other cities which desired them.
 Reconstructed original edicules are found at Abbesses and Châtelet.

 Many of his buildings have been substantially modified, and there are no intact Guimard interiors which are open to the public, though suites of his furniture can be found in the Museum of Decorative Arts and the Musée d'Orsay in Paris.

+Recognitions

-He is honoured in streetnames in the French towns of Châteauroux, Perpignan, Guilherand-Granges and Cournon-d'Auvergne, and by the rue Hector Guimard in Belleville, Paris.
+He is honoured in street names in the French towns of Châteauroux, Perpignan, Guilherand-Granges and Cournon-d'Auvergne, and by the rue Hector Guimard in Belleville, Paris.

+Musée Guimard at Hôtel Mezzara (Paris)

+The Musée Guimard is a forthcoming Paris museum dedicated to his work and legacy of Art Nouveau.
+The museum will be established in the Hôtel Mezzara, a four‑storey Art Nouveau private mansion designed by Guimard in 1910, located at 60 Rue Jean‑de‑la‑Fontaine in the 16th arrondissement of Paris.
+After a €6 million refurbishment, the building will open as a museum showcasing Guimard’s creations—including decorative objects, furniture, archival materials, and reproductions of his Métro entrance canopies—alongside a café and virtual‑reality experiences.
+The project, realized by the heritage association Le Cercle Guimard in partnership with collectors and public agencies, is slated to open between late 2027 and early 2028.